secwexen/secwexen/README.md

 My goal is to master every domain of cybersecurity — from threat intelligence to digital forensics, protocol analysis to security automation.
 I believe true expertise comes from understanding the full spectrum: attack, defense, detection, and response.
 I build tools, study behaviors, and explore systems to uncover how security truly works — end to end.

 ---

+## Why Cybersecurity?

+I see cybersecurity as a modern battlefield — a place where curiosity meets discipline.
+Every exploit tells a story, every patch a lesson.
+For me, it’s not just about defense or offense — it’s about understanding how systems think, fail, and recover.
+---

 ## Cybersecurity Focus Areas & Current Learning Path